 In a world, where everything is depending on money, a measly rat has evaded security and enters an ATM vestibule, invade the teller machine and chew up nearly $18k.

 Reuters said that the rat chewed up something around 12 lakh rupees causing the ATM to be out of order.
-There were so much of technical complaints about not dispensing money for more than 12 days.
+There were so many technical complaints about not dispensing money for more than 12 days.

 Cash still plays a very crucial role in the economy with small towns like Tinsukia, despite the government’s attempts at digitizing money and transactions.